stevenhan1991/TVCG22-SSR/README.md

 ## Data format

 The volume at each time step is saved as a .dat file with the little-endian format.
 The data is stored in column-major order, that is, z-axis goes first, then y-axis, finally x-axis.
-The low-resolution volumes are obtained by apply bicubic interpolation to high-resolution ones.
+The low-resolution volumes are obtained by applying bicubic interpolation to high-resolution ones.

 ## Training models
 ```